 These bookmarks are an affordable and useful option for collecting printed material of Micheline Ryckman’s art.
-Book marks are printed front and back in a 2″ x 6″ size with an attractive satin matte sheen.
+Book marks are printed front and back in a 2″ x 6″ size with an attractive gloss sheen.
 All profits from the sale of this bookmark will be donated to the Tourette Canada charity, for more information please read below.

 In stock (can be backordered)